How do I resolve resource records in my private hosted zone using Client VPN?

 Last updated: 2022-07-29

 I'm creating an AWS Client VPN endpoint.
 I need to allow end users (clients connected to Client VPN) to query resource records hosted in my Amazon Route 53 private hosted zone.
 How can I do this?

 To allow end users to query records in a private hosted zone using Client VPN:

 - Confirm that you've enabled "DNS resolution" and "DNS hostnames" in your Amazon Virtual Private Cloud (Amazon VPC).
 These settings must be enabled to access private hosted zones.
-For more information, see Viewing and updating DNS support for your VPC.
+For more information, see View and update DNS attributes for your VPC.

 - Create a Client VPN endpoint, if you haven't already.
 Be sure to configure the "DNS Server IP address" parameter with the DNS server IP address that can be reached by the end users for the DNS resolution queries.
 Or, you can modify an existing Client VPN endpoint to update the DNS server settings.

 Depending on your server configuration and the values that you specify for the "DNS Server IP address" parameter, the resolution of the private hosted zone domain varies:

 - With the Amazon DNS server (VPC IPv4 network range plus two) – End users can resolve the resource records of the private hosted zone associated with the VPC.

 - With a custom DNS server located in the same VPC as the Client VPN endpoint's associated VPC – You can configure the custom DNS server to serve DNS queries as required.
 To resolve the resource records, configure the custom DNS server as a forwarder to forward DNS queries for the private hosted domain to the default VPC DNS resolver.
 To use the custom DNS server for all resources in the VPC, be sure to configure the DHCP options accordingly.